GoldenJ19/CS4390_ServerBasedChat/README.txt

   ChatRoom: Controls chat session functions between two clients.
   ChatRoomException: Exception unique to ChatRoom.
   ConnectionHandler: Controls the TCP message handling on server side.
+    NOTE: Will display error if not running at least Java 13, due to case statements using '->' instead of ':'.
   DatabseSetup: Sets up the database of client IDs/secret keys.
 Creates server.db if it doesn't already exist.
+    NOTE: Will display error due to databse CREATE TABLE query using triple quotes.
+This is intentional, and should not cause compliation errors.
   Server: The server class, representing the server.
   UDPHandler: Controls the UDP message handling on the server side.